BurkhardHeim/cvsToWx/README.md

     => function: aOsZilosko1 outputOrnot fileToread   fileTowrite   howMAny   crit   foHans   fun1 fun2
     => types:  String     String         String  String  String   Int  Int => *Patternfile>aMemoryRAW "1" "seniot.txt" "seniot7.txt"
+  Is set to use MQ functions, which are simple sin functions.
+The name stems from 'Magisches Quadrat' magic square in English. e.g MQ3:
   #### 4.'aCrunchlist1RAW'
   UNDERDEVELOPMENT
   most basic HTA/HTML plotter can be easily changed from hta to html by